kurtosis/kurtosis.github.io/docs/_posts/2023-07-13-alphatensor.markdown

 * $$\hat{\pi}(s,a)$$ - empirical policy, the fraction of sampled actions from $$s$$ that were equal to $$a$$.
 * $$c(s)$$ an exploration factor to balance the two terms (essentially a hyperparameter)

-This is an upper-confidence tree bound - it favors actions which have a high value but have not been expored frequently and have a high empirical policy probability.
+This is an upper-confidence tree bound - it favors actions which have a high value but have not been explored frequently and have a high empirical policy probability.

 Each time the tree is extended we do a backward pass ([code][code-backward-pass]) in which $$N(s,a)$$ and $$Q(s,a)$$ are updated for all nodes along the simulated trajectory.